 The challenge with this model starts with what exactly is being centralized, especially where, in the stack that's powering your CMS, website, commerce site, or company applications, its magic kicks in.

 That's the crux of the issue, that CDN and broader Cloud Infrastructure Data Service providers have morphed into magical pixie dust providers - at least in popular culture.
 It's become commonplace to assume that because "we use Cloud-provider-X" means that you're "just protected" from issues ... somehow.
 Because it's magic pixie dust.

 But they're good services, aren't they?!

 They're great providers - yes!
-We use them, we encourage businesses to use them (details to come on "how").
+We use them in strategic parts here and there, we encourage businesses to use them (details to come on "how").
 So what's the problem you ask, weary reader?
 It's all your eggs in one basket; or baby out with the bathwater, whichever expression you prefer.
 Increasingly it appears, in a totally not-scientific study, that organizations are treating cloud infrastructure providers as the de facto guardian of all things redundancy.
 In other words, they believe if they sign on that one dotted line, that the cloud infrastructure provider will do the rest regardless of all harmful impactful events with the possible exception of nuclear annihilation.